wp-plugins/wp-slimstat-shortcodes/readme.txt

 * `post_link`, returns post titles linked to their corresponding permalinks

 == Changelog ==

+= 2.1 =
+* Added: shortcode to count all pageviews recorded so far (not just the current month, thank you [Zeb](http://wordpress.org/support/topic/total-pageviews))
+* Fixed: minor bugs in interpreting certain values

 = 2.0 =
 * Code has been almost completely rewritten